EmreKanbay/Cheat-Sheet-Manager/README.md

 ![](./src/Assets/presentation.gif)

+NOTE: All the content here is AI generated, obviously me alone writing all this stuff is not quite possible.
+But contributors are highly appreciated.

 ## What is this app?

 - This app is a single UI for cheat sheets of most used frameworks and most used tools for Open Source Softwares